Monstrous moonshine: Mathieu moonshine

 In 2010, Tohru Eguchi, Hirosi Ooguri, and Yuji Tachikawa observed that the elliptic genus of a K3 surface can be decomposed into characters of the N = (4,4) superconformal algebra, such that the multiplicities of massive states appear to be simple combinations of irreducible representations of the Mathieu group M24.
 This suggests that there is a sigma-model conformal field theory with K3 target that carries M24 symmetry.
 However, by the Mukai–Kondo classification, there is no faithful action of this group on any K3 surface by symplectic automorphisms, and by work of Gaberdiel–Hohenegger–Volpato, there is no faithful action on any K3 sigma-model conformal field theory, so the appearance of an action on the underlying Hilbert space is still a mystery.

 By analogy with McKay–Thompson series, Cheng suggested that both the multiplicity functions and the graded traces of nontrivial elements of M24 form mock modular forms.
 In 2012, Gannon proved that all but the first of the multiplicities are non-negative integral combinations of representations of M24, and Gaberdiel–Persson–Ronellenfitsch–Volpato computed all analogues of generalized moonshine functions, strongly suggesting that some analogue of a holomorphic conformal field theory lies behind Mathieu moonshine.
 Also in 2012, Cheng, Duncan, and Harvey amassed numerical evidence of an umbral moonshine phenomenon where families of mock modular forms appear to be attached to Niemeier lattices.
-The special case of the A lattice yields Mathieu Moonshine, but in general the phenomenon does not yet have an interpretation in terms of geometry.
+The special case of the A lattice yields Mathieu moonshine, but in general the phenomenon does not yet have an interpretation in terms of geometry.

 Origin of the term

 The term "monstrous moonshine" was coined by Conway, who, when told by John McKay in the late 1970s that the coefficient of ${q}$ (namely 196884) was precisely one more than the degree of the smallest faithful complex representation of the monster group (namely 196883), replied that this was "moonshine" (in the sense of being a crazy or foolish idea).
-Thus, the term not only refers to the monster group M; it also refers to the perceived craziness of the intricate relationship between M and the theory of modular functions.
+Thus, the term not only refers to the monster group M; it also refers to the perceived lunacy of the intricate relationship between M and the theory of modular functions.